jadeocr/jadeocr/README.md

 }
 ```

-#### Development
+### Development
 ```bash
 $ npm run serve      # Compiles/hot-reloads dev server
 $ npm run build      # Compiles/minifies -> dist for production
 $ npm run lint       # Lints/fixes files
 ```

-#### Deployment
+### Deployment
 ```bash
 $ npm run devbuild   # Builds, deploys to Firebase Hosting, and removes dist
 ```

-## CNN
+## OCR CNN
 Currently, chinese-ocr uses the Google Cloud Vision API to handle handwriting recognition.
-In the future, it is planned to switch to a custom neural network for more accurate detection of languages not based on the Latin script.
+In the future, we plan to implement custom neural network for better detection of languages not using the Latin script.

 The OCR neural network is trained on a 100-class subset of the [CASIA Chinese Handwriting Dataset](http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html).
 To train on the full dataset effectively, it is necessary to have more training examples per class.